freohr/yet-another-glog-hack/rules/Classes.md

 |C|+1 E(F/M)||
 |D|+1 E(F/M)||

-* **Fey Ancestry**: You deepen your connection to the Fey Realms.
+- **Fey Ancestry**: You deepen your connection to the Fey Realms.
 As a result you cannot lie, and take 1 point of damage whenever you touch iron for each Elf Die you possess.
 However, whenever someone breaks their word with you, they take 1d6 mental damage.
-* **Fey Sight**: You can see invisible things.
+- **Fey Sight**: You can see invisible things.
 Such as spells and emotions.
 You also see people who frequently lie.
 They look less... real, then everything else.
 Cannot be turned off yet it can be ignored.

 *

 Mishaps:

+-
 *
-*

 Dooms:

 *
 *
-* You loose your connection to the Fey Realms, and with it your ageless immortality.
+- You loose your connection to the Fey Realms, and with it your ageless immortality.
 You now age as a human, and if you are already older than the high limit for human age, you only have 1d10 years remaining to live.

 Starting Equipment:

 Previous Profession (before your adventuring life), and a starting item:

 1. Herbalist: A pair of scissors, and a mortar and pestle
-2. Forest Warden: A longbow (with arrows) and a keen sense of direction 3.
+2. Forest Warden: A longbow (with "d6" arrows) and a keen sense of direction
-4.
-5.
-6.
+3. Storyteller: a nice scarf, and a knowledge of legends and stories of yore
+4. Myconid Farmer: a wicker basket full of edible mushrooms (3 units worth)
+5. Emissary: A embroidered cape, and a silver signet ring
+6. Alchemist: A vial of acid, and d4 empty glass vials

 ### Dwarves